 - Copy of both parents driver’s license

-Recreational fishing and hunting licenses may be purchased by phone toll-free at
+Recreational fishing and hunting licenses may be purchased online at

 Who Needs a License